lindseykwok/AstroNuc2026_practical_session/README.md

 Workshop materials for the AstroNuc 2026 practical session.

-This repository contains Jupyter notebooks and helper code for working with models, profiles, and generating animations.
+This repository contains interactive Jupyter notebooks and supporting data, models, and images.
+The practical session slides are also available.

 ---